 Do you think the ice cream had anything to do with it?

-A simple combination of a 2L bottle of Ginger Ale, a bottle of tropical Juice (Pineapple Mango) and a quart of Vanilla ice cream did the trick.
+A simple combination of two 2L bottle of Ginger Ale, a bottle of tropical Juice (Pineapple Mango) and a quart of Vanilla ice cream did the trick.
 Good thing I bought enough for 2 batches!

 Pineapple Fruit Cups

 Simple fruits cups with pineapple, kiwi, and strawberries was my healthy alternative to the ice cream punch.

 Pineapple Luau Photo Booth

 Kids adore taking lots of fun pics in a photo booth.
 My new Hawaiian Luau photo booth props and a couple of dollar store finds worked fantastic!

 Even the parents joined in the fun.